-Across the border in Bosnia and Hezegovina, there is between 60,000-100,000 Roma people, most of which who live below the poverty line.
+Across the border in Bosnia and Hezegovina, there are between 60,000-100,000 Roma people, most of which who live below the poverty line.
 Many schools do not allow Roma children, and the government does not allow Roma to run for office.

 While the issue of the Roma are extremely complex, I have not ONCE heard the word gypsy used in a positive way while here in Europe.
 It suddenly made sense to me why we hear people say, “I got gypped!” in the U.S. Or why my grandpa used to joke that he would sell us to the gypsies.

 The true context of the word doesn’t have anything to do with being a free spirit, bohemian, or a vagabond.
 It has everything to do with the ethnic tensions that are still very ripe for the Roma people today.

 Why you should never utter this word again… yes you, travelers.